 When my hair was dry, I checked, and it appeared my root coverage was excellent, I didn’t see any difference in color from root to end and it all my grey was covered completely.
 My hair was also soft and shiny.

 Four days and two washings later, I still hadn’t notice any fading, and in fact, it looked better than the day I colored it.
 Overall, I thought Madison Reed hair color was an excellent product, that gave a salon quality hair color experience at about a quarter of the price.

 If you’re ready for a new color, I encourage you to try the Madison Reed Hair Color Advisor to see what color recommendation it makes for you.
-If you’re ready to take the color plunge, visit the Madison Reed blog for hair tips and tutorials, check out the latest promotions on their site.
+If you’re ready to take the color plunge, visit the Madison Reed blog for hair tips and tutorials.

 What is your biggest concern regarding coloring your hair?